cgcoronel/simple-bufferline.vim/readme.md

 > Minimal plugin that show and move between tabs buffer in vim

-Use 'm' to move previous buffer and '.' to move next tab.
+Use 'm' to move previous buffer and '.' to move next buffer.
 This plugin only native buffer and minimalist interface.

 [![asciicast](https://asciinema.org/a/c9Y2mbgcgef2PXhsWQIa4mlFX.svg)](https://asciinema.org/a/c9Y2mbgcgef2PXhsWQIa4mlFX)